bel0v/eth-global-london/README.md

 - **Nouns DAO** design assets for UX/UI.
 - React, Express.js and Python for Front-End and Back-end services.
 - Viem for blockchain interaction, hardhat for contracts and prisma for the database.
+- 'MiniLM-L6-v2' and 'vit-gpt2-image-captioning' based opensource AI models for sentiment analysis and captioning respecitvely

 ![alt text](./architecture.jpg)